 Tax benefits and other accounting-related considerations - A self-propelled sprayer is not a minor purchase.
-Because of this, accelerated or bonus depreciation can be involved.
-Most importantly, Section 179 depreciation is still on the table.
+Because of this, accelerated or bonus depreciation (sometimes through IRS Section 179 depreciation) can be involved.

-Resale value (equity in the asset) - over the years you own the sprayer, how well does it hold its value?
-Without strong resale, return on investment (R.O.I.) will be difficult to achieve.
+Resale value (equity in the asset) - Over the years you own the sprayer, how well does it hold its value?
+Without strong resale, return on investment (ROI) will be difficult to achieve.

-Understanding the intangible benefits
+Understanding intangible benefits

 While this white paper is specifically about calculating the cost benefit of self-propelled sprayer ownership, there are numerous intangible benefits as well.
 Some, like comfort, are universal, but others like timeliness are specific to your region.
-For example, what if you were hiring custom applicators to eradicate a late season infestation?
-Being able to spray promptly on your schedule saves you money.
+For example, what if you were hiring custom applicators to eradicate a late-season infestation?
+Being able to spray promptly in accordance to your own schedule saves you money.
 It also adds peace of mind that will not appear on this calculator, but it often has a significant impact on your yields.